MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/vanilla-model-driven-app-repro.md

 ### Provide sample data

 Some issues require specific data to reproduce.
-Since data is not exported in a solution, provide a *.csv* or Excel file with the necessary data.
+Since data isn't exported in a solution, provide a *.csv* or Excel file with the necessary data.
 Remember to remove any private and confidential data.

 ### Explain source code